-e.
 Operating Funds are defined as funds that account for expenditures/expenses that are recurring or day-to-day, such as salaries, benefits, utilities, etc. The General Fund and General Purpose School Fund will always meet the definition of an operating fund.
 Special Revenue Funds that meet the definition of an operating fund but nonetheless maintain a low cash balance due to the nature of the fund are excluded.
 For example, a special revenue sanitation fund that receives General Fund transfers to subsidize the fund.
 In that situation, the cash flow will be addressed in the analysis for the General Fund.

-Example budget resolutions and ordinances as well as Microsoft Excel templates that include the required Budget Submission Worksheet and Cash Flow Schedules referred to above are available on the Comptroller of the Treasury's website at: tncot.cc/budget.
+Example templates for the required submission items referred to above are available on the Comptroller of the Treasury's website at: tncot.cc/budget.